wthayer/documents/docs/BR.md

 The CA SHALL enforce multi-factor authentication for all accounts capable of directly causing certificate issuance.

+Sections 1.a, 1.k, 2.e, 2.g through 2.m, 3.a, and 4.a of the Network and Certificate System Security Requirements are incorporated herein by reference.

 ### 6.5.2 Computer security rating
+No stipulation.

 ## 6.6 Life cycle technical controls